Milo Yiannopoulos is fed up with social media

-Yiannopoulos, who is from Kent and the former technology editor of Breitbart News – before being fired for making comments that seemed to support paedophilia – had previously been banned from Twitter in 2016 for “inciting or
+Yiannopoulos is originally from Kent, in the UK.
+He was the technology editor of Breitbart News but was fired for making comments that seemed to support paedophilia.

 Unless it is consistent hate speech, I am not usually supportive of banning voices nor do I necessarily feel that de-platforming of controversial voices works.
 I would rather hear a person speak to hear their point of view, prejudices and all, so I know what I am fighting against.
 We win by debate and considered argument.
 Also, silencing individuals and groups can sometimes offer them more importance where power and censorship is seen as winning over freedom of speech.